ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

         }
     }

-As mentioned above, we should really avoid this.
-Instead we can use `Static Mocks <https://asolntsev.github.io/en/2020/07/11/mockito-static-methods/>`_.
-When we look deeper in the ``export()`` method we find that there is a call of ``File.newOutputStream(..)``.
+To avoid the use of a new SpyBean, we now use `Static Mocks <https://asolntsev.github.io/en/2020/07/11/mockito-static-methods/>`__.
+When taking a closer look into the ``export()`` method we find that there is a call of ``File.newOutputStream(..)``.
-Now, instead of mocking the whole Service, we can just mock the static method, like this:
+Now, instead of mocking the whole Service, we can just mock the static method:

 .. code-block:: java